yyong-brs/learn-kubernetes/chapter8.md

 ​	The Pods are still managed by the controller, but in a more predictable way than with a ReplicaSet.
 Pods are created in order from zero up to n; if you scale down the set, the controller will remove them in the reverse order, starting from n and working down.
 If you delete a Pod, the controller will create a replacement.
 It will have the same name and configuration as the original, but it will be a new Pod.

 ![图8.2](.\images\Figure8.2.png)

-​					**Figure 8.2 A StatefulSet can create the environment for a clustered application, but the app needs to configure itself.**
+<center>图 8.2 A StatefulSet can create the environment for a clustered application, but the app needs to configure itself</center>

 ​	**TRY IT NOW	Delete Pod 0 of the StatefulSet, and see that Pod 0 comes back again.**